ceoche/soapui-raml-plugin/README.md

 - Allows you to browse the ApiHub directory for APIs with either RAML or Swagger definitions (Swagger requires the [soapui-swagger-plugin](https://github.com/olensmar/soapui-swagger-plugin) to be installed also)

+-> See the [blog-post](http://olensmar.blogspot.se/2013/12/a-raml-apihub-plugin-for-soapui.html) for a detailed overview.

 ### Usage

 The plugins are available at [sourceforge](https://sourceforge.net/projects/soapui-plugins/files/soapui-raml-plugin/) -